dmarc3/vscode-nastran/README.md

 Please create an issue as bugs are discovered.
 Provide specific details including screen shots or specific `Nastran` cards causing the bug.

-- VS Code does not support hover pane resizing.
+- vscode does not support hover pane resizing.
 Depending on the resolution of the monitor, text may be wrapped to a new line and not be presented correctly.
 Users may find it helpful to reduce font size (`CTRL + -`) till hover text is no longer being wrapped or to minimize the explorer pane (`CTRL + B`).
-- Extension was developed using VS Code's `Dark (Visual Studio)` theme.
+- Extension was developed using vscode's `Dark (Visual Studio)` theme.
 The keyword sections where given colors based off of commonly defined [scopes](https://code.visualstudio.com/api/language-extensions/syntax-highlight-guide).
-All colors should update for the themes packaged with VS Code but the chosen color may not be ideal or be distinguishable relative to adjacent colors.
+All colors should update for the themes packaged with vscode but the chosen color may not be ideal or be distinguishable relative to adjacent colors.
 The following scopes are defined for each section / keywords:
   - Nastran Keyword: `string.regexp`
   - Section Dividers: `invalid`
   - File Management: `markup.inserted`